Artist Statement

 Events:

-Düsseldorf PHOTO+ Biennale for Visual and Sonic Media, exhibition @ Julia Ritterskamp, 17 may – 14 july 2024
+Düsseldorf PHOTO+ Biennal for Visual and Sonic Media, exhibition @ Julia Ritterskamp, 17 may – 14 july 2024

-The book received the German Photo Book Award in bronze 2023
+German Photo Book Award 2023 (bronze medal, artistic photography)

-Berlin book presentation, exhibition opening and artist talk @ Luisa Catucci Gallery, 25 january, 18.30h; with Aylin Vartanyan Dilaver, Nilüfer Gros and Andréas Lang, moderated by Nicola Kuhn (Tagesspiegel, cultural editor)
+Berlin book launch, exhibition opening and artist talk @ Luisa Catucci Gallery, 25 january, 18.30h; with Aylin Vartanyan Dilaver, Nilüfer Gros and Andréas Lang, moderated by Nicola Kuhn (Tagesspiegel, cultural editor)

 Book launch on 13 july, 18.30h.
 Depo, Istanbul